UKCloud/documentation/articles/managed-services/man-patching-faq.md

 >
 > * Customers are advised to use ***Device Groups F to J*** to apply patches on VMs within their production environments on the basis that no issues ave been identified in their non-production environments.

-### How do I recover from applying a patch which may have had an adverse effect on my environment?
+### How do I recover from applying a patch that may have had an adverse effect on my environment?

-The onus is upon the customer to test any patches in a representative non-production environment in order to detect any adverse impact of applying patches prior to release within production environments.
+Before applying patches within a production environment, it is the customer's responsibility to test those patches in a representative non-production environment to detect any potential adverse impact within the production environment.

-For customers using this service on our UKCloud for VMware platform, UKCloud will endeavour to create a recovery point of a VM immediately prior to applying patches.
-As we cannot guarantee the creation of a recovery point (for example, open files may block the creation of a recovery point) UKCloud provides the following options customers can choose as to how patching as a service should proceed should the creation of a recovery point fail
+For customers using Patching as a Service on our UKCloud for VMware platform, UKCloud will endeavour to create a recovery point of a VM immediately prior to applying patches.
+As we cannot guarantee the creation of a recovery point (for example, open files may block the creation of a recovery point), UKCloud provides the following options for customers to choose from to determine how Patching as a Service should proceed should the creation of a recovery point fail:

-- Hard (Default option): The patching system will attempt to snapshot the virtual machine, and if it cannot perform the snapshot it will not apply any patches to the virtual machine.
+- Hard (default option): The patching system will attempt to snapshot the virtual machine prior to applying any patches.
+If the snapshot is unsuccessful, patching will not proceed.

-- Soft: The patching system will attempt to snapshot the virtual machine, but if it does not succeed it will continue to apply any outstanding patches to the VM.
+- Soft: The patching system will attempt to snapshot the virtual machine prior to applying any patches.
+If the snapshot is unsuccessful, patching will still proceed.

-- Disabled: For virtual machines not running on the UKCloud VMware platform, or for virtual machines which are unable to have snapshots taken, this should be selected.
-This prevents the Patching system from attempting to snapshot the virtual machine prior to applying patches.
+- Disabled: The patching system will not attempt to snapshot the virtual machine prior to applying any patches.
+This option is for virtual machines not running on the UKCloud VMware platform, or for virtual machines that are unable to have snapshots taken.

-UKCloud will retain any successful recovery points for a maximum of 48 hours, therefore it is imperative that customers check for any potential patching issues within 48 hours of any patches being applied
+UKCloud will retain any successful recovery points for a maximum of 48 hours, therefore it is essential that customers check for any potential issues within 48 hours of any patches being applied.

 ### Windows patches vs Linux package updates